 - Mikey from Recess had an absurdly deep, baritone singing voice for a child in Grade 4, also provided by Robert Goulet.
 It's used as a plot point in one episode, where Mikey reveals that he can also disguise his voice by speaking with his singing voice.

-Lisa: Bart, be strong!
+Bart, be strong!
 You don't need that little hellcat.
+Bart:

-- Candace experiences this in the Phineas and Ferb episode "Jerk De Soleil", when, due to an allergic reaction, she sings in a deep, raspy male voice.
+- Candace experiences this in the episode "Jerk de Soleil", when, due to an allergic reaction, she sings in a deep, raspy male voice.